hilios/jQuery.countdown/examples/03-advanced-coupon-site.md

 title:  Advanced coupon site
 category: examples
 ---

-This example handle multiple cases of the countdown, like hiding weeks and days when they are not needed, handling pluralization and the finish event.
+This example handle multiple cases of the countdown, show `%-w` weeks and `%-d` days only when necessary and handle pluralization, display the time as `%H:%M:%S`.

-Change the value on the drop down to see the changes.

 <div class="advanced-coupon">
     <div class="advanced-coupon-display">